Company visits and insight days for students from UTC Leeds and Leeds City College school of engineering.

 (8.30am arrival, 9am start and 11am finish)

-Join employers and industry experts at this interactive session hosted by Leeds Beckett University and focusing on how T Level qualifications and industry placements can offer a recruitment pathway for employers and an opportunity for young people to gain practical experience and valuable insights into careers in manufacturing and engineering.
+Join employers and industry experts for this interactive session hosted by Leeds Beckett University and focusing on how T Level qualifications and industry placements can offer a recruitment pathway for employers and an opportunity for young people to gain practical experience and valuable insights into careers in manufacturing and engineering.

 Speakers include: